JulianAustralia/javascript/README.md

 ## Constructors

-  - Assign methods to the prototype object, instead of overwriting the prototype with a new object.
-Overwriting the prototype makes inheritance impossible: by resetting the prototype you'll overwrite the base!
+  - Override the existing prototype when not inheriting.
+If inheritting add an extend function like below, this will clone the existing prototype, and is more readable than assigning new methods, but it does require more work at script load.
+It also allows adding extra functions passed as objects.

     ```javascript
     function Jedi() {

       console.log('new jedi');
     }

-    // bad
+    // Good if not inheriting
     Jedi.prototype = {
       fight: function fight() {

         console.log('fighting');
       },
       block: function block() {

         console.log('blocking');
       }
     };

-    // good
+    // Good if inheriting
+    function _extend(existingPrototype) {

+      // clones the existing proto, any changes to the existing proto will change in the cloned proto aswell.
+      var clone = Object.create(existingPrototype);

+      Array.prototype.slice.call(arguments, 1).forEach(function (arg) {

+        for (var key in arg) {

+          clone[key] = arg[key];
+        }
+      });

+      return clone
+    }

+    Jedi.prototype = _extend(
+      Person.prototype,
+      {
-    Jedi.prototype.fight = function fight() {
+        fight: function fight() {

           console.log('fighting');
-    };
+        },

-    Jedi.prototype.block = function block() {
+        block: function block() {

           console.log('blocking');
+        }
+      },
+      anotherMap
     };

     ```

   - Methods can return `this` to help with method chaining.